HanTeo/library-lookup/README.md

 # library-lookup
-A Java / Gradle TDD project
+A Java / Gradle TDD project.
+The demo class makes use of some Java 8 features i.e. Stream & Lambdas

 ## Index by Author -> Titles
 Internally this is a HashMap<String, Set<String>>